Alappuzha: History

 Kuttanad, the rice bowl of Kerala, with its paddy fields, small streams and canals with lush green coconut palms, was well known even from the early periods of the Sangam age.

 Literary works such as Unnuneeli Sandesam give some insight into the ancient period of this district.
 Archaeological antiquities, such as the stone inscriptions, historical monuments found in the temples, churches, and rock-cut caves, also emphasise the historic importance of Alappuzha District.

 Christianity had a foothold in this district, even from the 1st century AD.
 The church located at Kokkamangalam was one of the seven churches founded by St Thomas, one of the twelve disciples of Jesus Christ.
 It is generally believed that he landed at Maliankara in Muziris Port, presently known as Cranganore or Kodungallur, in 52 AD and preached Christianity in South India.

 The district flourished in religion and culture under the second Chera Empire, during 9th to 12th centuries AD.
-The literary work, `Ascharya Choodamani`, a Sanskrit drama written by Sakthibhadran, a scholar of Chengannur, enables us to know many pertinent facts.
+The literary work `Ascharya Choodamani`, a Sanskrit drama written by Sakthibhadran, a scholar of Chengannur, enables us to know many pertinent facts.
 Further, the temple on Lord Ayyappan, in Mukkal vattam near Muhamma in Alappuzha District, is called Cheerappanchira, for the Kalari from which Lord Ayyappa learnt his martial arts.
 A recent album by P. Unni Krishnan on Lord Ayyappa, titled 'Sabarimalai Va Charanam Solli Va', has songs illustrating the history of this temple and Lord Ayyappa's stay here before he went to conquer the Mahishi Demon.

-Since landing in Calicut in 1498, the Portuguese started playing an influential role in Alappuzha.
+Since landing in Kozhikode in 1498, the Portuguese started playing an influential role in Alappuzha.
 They began by spreading Catholicism and converting already existing Christians into Catholics.
 St Andrew's Basilica was built during this period.

 In the 17th century, as the Portuguese power declined, the Dutch gained a predominant position in the principalities of this district.
 They built many factories and warehouses for storing pepper and ginger, relying on several treaties signed between the Dutch and the Rajas of Purakkad, Kayamkulam and Karappuram.
 In course of time they also delved into the political and cultural affairs of the district.
 At that time Maharaja Marthanda Varma (1706–1758), who was the 'Maker of modern Travancore', intervened in the political affairs of those princedoms.